In-Game-Collectables/IGC_UE4/README.md

 * At least 100 frames at 2048x2048 should be uploaded for best quality.
 * The character should take up as much space possible within the renders without cutting anything off.
 * The mesh should not have any floating pieces.
 * Having an evenly lit character will give the best results.
-Any shadows on the mesh will be baked into the final model.
+Any shadows/lighting on the mesh will be baked into the final model.
 * Pure unlit shaders are not recommended.
 The meshing process needs at least a bit of shading to figure out the depth of points within a model.
 * Recommended lighting set ups:
     * Lit shaders with ambient lighting